Thursday, July 23, 2015

 Louise Vanderbilt had a sitting room adjoining her boudoir, for socializing and managing the household/mansion.

-William's bedroom adjoins his wife's and has immense woodcarving, with crowns embedded in the ceiling and on the velvet tapestry above his pillows.
+Frederick William's bedroom adjoins his wife's and has immense woodcarving, with crowns embedded in the ceiling and on the velvet tapestry above his pillows.
 (Evidently, he thought of himself as royalty).
-He was a fan of tapestries, which covered many of the mansion's walls.
+He was a fan of tapestries, which covered every segment of the walls!

-60 servants maintained the estate, 12 maids/cooks lived on the 3rd floor, a chef and butler lived in the cellar, and footmen lived in a separate building.
+60 servants maintained the estate, 12 maids and cooks lived on the top floor, a chef and butler lived in the cellar, and the (bachelor) footmen lived in a separate building.

 The Vanderbilt estate is maintained because of FDR, whose family home is 2 miles away (seen below).
 We'll visit that in the future.